indiqusdocs/apiculus/docs/Subscribers/Compute/RHELInstances/ViewingRHELInstances.md

 ---
 # Viewing RHEL Instances

-Apiculus cloud console offers a highly usable and visual way of working with and operating RHEL Instances using the cloud console.
+Apiculus offers a highly usable and visual way of working with and operating RHEL Instances using the Cloud Console.
 All RHEL Instances available in your account can be accessed in the following way:

 1. Navigate to **Compute > RHEL Instances**.
 2. All the RHEL instances for your account are listed here with the following details: